FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a name="buyaphonenumber"></a>
 # **BuyAPhoneNumber**
-> IncomingNumberResult BuyAPhoneNumber (string accountId, BuyIncomingNumberRequest buyIncomingNumberRequest)
+> IncomingNumberResult BuyAPhoneNumber (BuyIncomingNumberRequest buyIncomingNumberRequest)

 Buy a Phone Number